ocharles/blog/posts/2014-05-02-well-typed-guide-haskell-type-system.md

 We then extended the application to support multiple types of questions and answers (true/false vs. quantity questions), and reached the limit of `Vec`.
-We generalised a step further to a type of hetrogeneous list called `Env`:
+We generalised a step further to a type of heterogeneous list called `Env`:

 ```haskell
 data Env :: [k] -> (k -> *) -> * where